Fellowship-of-the-Bus/SpaceInvadersCoop/README.md

 1. ![Health Power-up][health] <p> Health power-ups restore 3 hearts, up to a maximum of 10
 2. ![Shot Power-up][shot] <p> Shot power-ups provide extra firepower by increasing the number of bullets that you can shoot in quick succession.
 Currently, there is no limit to the number of shot power-ups that you can accumulate.

 When you are defeated, you are given the chance to enter your name (up to 20 characters) to record your play stats on a local high score board.

+![Enter your name][gameover]

 The score board records the top 10 results by score value.
 Also recorded on the score board are your number of shots fired, your number of shots hit, your accuracy as a percentage, and the number of shot power-ups you acquired.

+![High score board][scoreboard]

 ### <a name="enemy-types"></a>Enemy Types